kos-lang/kos/doc/design.md

 with unnecessary and potentially unwanted variables.

-While variables and functions declared in the global scope of a module can be read from other modules, they cannot be explcitly assigned to from other modules.
+While variables and functions declared in the global scope of a module can be read from other modules, they cannot be explicitly assigned to from other modules.

 Any functions or variables declared in any inner (non-global) scope are